The page has been translated by Gen AI.

 • Before the cluster upgrade, check the following items.

-• Check if the cluster’s status is Running
+• Check if the cluster status is Running

-• Check that all node pool statuses of the cluster are Running or Deleting
+• Check that the status of all node pools in the cluster is Running or Deleting

 • Check that all node pool versions in the cluster are the same version as the cluster

-• Check whether automatic scaling/downsizing of all node pools in the cluster and node auto-recovery feature are unused
+• Check if automatic scaling/downsizing of all node pools in the cluster and node auto-recovery feature are disabled

 • Example: version 1.12.x > 1.13.x (possible) / version 1.11.x > 1.13.x (not possible)